#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

 Bevins’ Favorite – (Also known as Striped June, Early Bevan, Bivins).
 The Crossnore Heritage Orchard has two Bevin’s Favorite Apple, Trees #16 and #25.
 The apples begin ripening in late July, then continue into early August.
-The Bevin’s Favorite found its way into your orchard by way of David Vernon and the Century Farms Orchards.
+The Bevin’s Favorite found its way into our orchard by way of David Vernon and the Century Farm Orchards.
 We ordered this tree because we wanted to have one of our local apples called the ‘Striped June’.
 It turned out the Bevin’s Favorite wasn’t our local Striped June.
 Neither David nor I knew it wasn’t the same.
-Sorry about that.
 I personally have not seen this apple in Avery County other than here in this orchard.
 However, if anyone has seen an Older Bevin’s Favorite tree, please let us know.

 The Bevin’s Favorite is a small to medium size apple with a round to flattened shape, greenish yellow, with wide, bright-red stripes on the sun exposed side.
 The flesh is white, crisp, fine grained and moderately juicy with a sweet/tart flavor.
-For many years it has been used for fresh easting, baking, and frying.
+For many years it has been used for fresh eating, baking, and frying.
 History tells us to use it shortly after picking, as it does not store well.

 #17 Newtown Pippin (see # 7)